Lolo23450/systematic/README.md

 * **`onUpdate(player, keys)`**
   Called every frame during the game update.
 Provides access to the current player object and the state of input keys.

+* **`onPreInput(player, keys)`**
+  Fires before you even process movement input each frame.
+Perfect for mods that want to override or inject custom controls.

+* **`onPostInput(player, keys)`**
+  Fires after you player.vx & player.vy from input, but before physics.
+Great for mods that tweak velocities.

+* **`onPostPhysicsCollision(player, keys)`**
+  Fires after the physics and collision are handled, but before special tile collisions, and before setting the final player position.
+Great for correcting or tweaking the player's        final position before any custom tile physics / collisions

+* **`onPostSpecialPhysicsCollision(player, keys)`**
+  Fires after the collision and special tile collision are handled, but before setting the final player position.
+Great for correcting or tweaking the player's final final position after custom tile physics / collisions

 * **`onPlayerJump(player)`**
   Called when the player performs a jump, returns player attributes like x, y, vx, vy, height, width, etc